 Motivation is the number one indicator of someone’s likelihood to succeed when learning a new task.
 It’s safe to say that if you want to get to know that special someone, you’ll be pretty motivated to learn a phrase or two in another language.
 Need I say anymore on this exciting romantic option?

-2. Move somewhere new
+2. Move Abroad

 Yes, this isn’t possible in 2021; however it will be at some point and should therefore definitely remain an option on this list.
 There’s nothing like the sense of accomplishment you feel when you can independently navigate your new neighbourhood, or better yet, give someone else directions just like the locals.
 Add to that the excitement of ordering at restaurants, being locally employed, making new friends, and gaining a whole new perspective.
 I’d say that’s a pretty solid lineup.

-3. Study abroad
+3. Study Abroad

 Studying abroad is a fantastic and fun new way to learn language.
 Besides the fact that you will receive lessons on-site and be able to put them to use as soon as you exit the classroom, you’ll walk away with new friends around the world.
 Another stellar reason to study abroad is that you can do this as at any age, and for differing lengths of time.
 So, whether you’re in high school, university, or the working world, there’s an option for you to suit your needs and schedule.

-4. Plan a trip
+4. Plan a Trip

 Talk about a motivating factor!
 If you’re learning a language for a specific reason (SMART goals!), you’re more likely to see the goal through.
 Open an Excel spreadsheet, or start a new bookmark folder and save ideas for things to do, see, and eat.
 Learn more about bite-size budget tips and start putting them into action.
 Don’t forget to sign up for travel coaching to avoid outrageous flight and accommodation prices.
 With all of these nuggets under your belt you’ll be ready to travel in no time!